Supporting Health & Healing

 Food for Thought Yoga Therapy™ supports women of all ages who are challenged with disordered eating or recovering from an eating disorder.
 For some, food is not seen as a source of life-giving nourishment or form of sustenance; instead, it becomes an enemy.
 Yoga therapy with an experienced yoga therapist may be beneficial in reducing overall anxiety, laying a foundation for coping with stressors, and creating an outlook of compassion, rather than judgement or criticism, for oneself.

-Individualized therapy and therapeutic programs are provided at the client's residence in Bloomington IN and Indianapolis, ensuring access to therapy for those who find movement challenging, are easily tired due to illness, or require in-home therapy due to injury or disability.
+Individualized therapy and therapeutic programs are provided at the client's residence in Bloomington Indiana and surrounding areas, ensuring access to therapy for those who find movement challenging, are easily tired due to illness, or require in-home therapy due to injury or disability.
 We encourage and support our clients as individuals on a life continuum, providing therapy which is safe, beneficial, and appropriate to their current abilities and changing health circumstances.

 We recognize that clients are more than a sum of their symptoms or diagnosis.
 Our clients receive personalized therapy and a person-centric outlook on health and healing including yoga therapy, comprehensive therapy programs, neurosupportive therapy, specialized bodywork and passive range of motion, nutritional guidance, as well as mentoring.
 Learn more about therapy options below, or view all therapies and descriptions.